 HT Production has registered the trademark "EVOtv" as intellectual property rights.
 After the merger of HT Production with HT d.d. in 2022, the trademark "EVOtv" became intellectual property rights of HT.
 EVOtv is included in Residential CGU segment for the purpose of impairment testing.
+After the merger of Iskon Internet with HT d.d., services provided by Iskon are provided within the Company's portfolio under the Iskon brand.
+For the purposes of testing goodwill for impairment, the Iskon brand is included in the Residential segment.
 Brand is an indefinite - lived asset, and it is tested for impairment annually using the Relief from Royalty method.
 The brand value represents the net present value of the projected brand earnings, discounted using the pre-tax discount rate on projected cash flows.
 The net present value calculation comprises both the explicit five and a half year projections and the terminal period, as this reflects the brand's ability to create revenues in perpetuity.
 The growth rate of projected cash flows and the discount rate used is the same as the key assumptions utilised in the impairment testing of goodwill (reflected above).
 First licence is granted to HT Production on 26 October 2011.
 Licence is renewed every ten years and there is no risk assigned to the renewal of HAKOM licence; accordingly, HAKOM licence is an indefinite-lived intangible asset.